mad01/mad01.github.io/_posts/2016-07-20-docker-apline-image-size-improvments.md

 ---
 Working with docker images to minimise the footprint i.e the size if a image.
 There is a few things that you can do to get smaller images.
 I will show some examples for a small go and python3 service built in a Debian and alpine linux based image to compare the result and the footprint that a image.

 The key to building small docker images is only use `one` `RUN` step in the Dockerfile.
 Why you might think.
 Every RUN in docker is a layer.
 The layer will contain what you do in that layer like adding package cache.
 If you then remove the cache in a later RUN you will still have it in the parent layers.
-So what you do is use al lot of `&&` in the same RUN and in the end remove the files and cache you done need.
+So what you do is use al lot of `&&` in the same RUN and in the end remove the files and cache you don't need.
 Selecting the base image will affect you the most when it comes to footprint.
 I will look on Debian and alpine based images.

 I will use the python official images as a reference like `python:3.5` that is based on jessie with a size of `694 MB`, and the Alpine Linux version `python:3.5-alpine` with a size of `73 MB` .